mheere/vue-dropdown-advanced/README.md

 We 'attach' a DropDownMenu menu to the 'Example Down Right' div simply by nesting it within its parent element as shown in the Vue template below.
 This is imporant since a 'click' handler is attached to this parent so the dropdown can be toggled when clicked.

+There is also a [programmatic way](#how-to-use-this-programmatically) of attaching this dropdown to any DOM element - more on this later.

 ```javascript
 /// The 'template' part of the Vue file
 <div class='button example-dr'>